randyoyarzabal/chief/docs/README.md

   - Used for encrypting/decrypting secrets in Chief configurations
   - If not installed, vault functions will show helpful error messages

+- **OpenShift CLI (oc)** - Required only for OpenShift-related functions (`chief.oc.*`)
+  - `oc` command must be in PATH
+  - Used for OpenShift cluster operations and authentication
+  - If not installed, OpenShift functions will show helpful error messages

 ### Version Compatibility

 | Component | Minimum Version | Recommended | Notes |